Past Public Program

-Artis and the Tel Aviv Museum of Art are pleased to present a panel discussion in the “Case in Point” series, this time focusing on unique programming strategies for specific urban engagement.
-Taking Sao Paulo, Brazil, Providence, Rhode Island, and San Francisco, California as case studies, three international curators will share research and curatorial projects that were tailored to their local contexts.
+Artis and the Tel Aviv Museum of Art presented a panel discussion in the “Case in Point” series, focusing on unique programming strategies for specific urban engagement.
+Taking Sao Paulo, Brazil, Providence, Rhode Island, and San Francisco, California as case studies, three international curators shared research and curatorial projects that were tailored to their local contexts.

 Tobi Maier co–founded in 2015 the exhibition space SOLO SHOWS in São Paulo, Brazil.
-He will present the space and its activities while contextualizing it in his research on the history of apartment galleries.
+He presented the space and its activities while contextualizing it in his research on the history of apartment galleries.

-Meg Shiffler will present several past and future projects that she has organized at the San Francisco Arts Commission Gallery that highlighted local communities or sociopolitical circumstances such as the yearlong engagement (exhibitions and public programs) around the fact that San Francisco is a “Sanctuary City” and is defiantly refusing to comply with the Trump administration’s request for personal documents related to its immigrant populations.
+Meg Shiffler presented several past and future projects that she organized at the San Francisco Arts Commission Gallery that highlighted local communities or sociopolitical circumstances such as the yearlong engagement (exhibitions and public programs) around the fact that San Francisco is a “Sanctuary City” and is defiantly refusing to comply with the Trump administration’s request for personal documents related to its immigrant populations.

-The event will be held in English and will be moderated by Susan Caraballo, a Miami-based arts manager, producer and curator.
+The event was held in English and moderated by Susan Caraballo, a Miami-based arts manager, producer and curator.

-All the participants on this panel are part of the 19th Artis Research Trip to Israel.
+All the participants on this panel were part of the 19th Artis Research Trip to Israel.